phileasdg/GridWorldAI/readme.md

 # This program is designed to facilitate AI agent testing in grid world environments.

 The program's functionality includes the following:
-- generating AI grid worlds at any scale.
+- generating AI grid worlds at a user-specified scale.
 - providing a framework to create and implement AI agents to interact in these grid world environments.
 - providing a framework to visualise AI-environment interactions with data export capabilities.
 - an example of AI agent implemented to interact with these grid worlds, with adjustable personal utility bias, utility